top of page

 Estate Planning really is for everyone.
 It doesn’t matter if you have $4,000 or $400,000.
 You still have to plan for life’s possibilities.
 Whether it’s to name a trusted individual to manage your finances if you become disabled or to name a guardian for your minor children or to ensure wishes are known and a procedure is in place to honor your wishes.

-Trust Administration and Probate
+Trust Administration

 Trust administration is the process by which the Trustee manages your assets that have been titled in the trust’s name, and then pays all your expenses and distributes your estate according to your wishes on your death.
 You are the Trustee of your trust, until such time as you can no longer act due to illness or some other reason, or until your death.
 The Successor Trustee named in your trust takes over the duty of Trustee in those circumstances.